 1. Native translators with local knowledge

-At 1-StopAsia, we help our clients identify their target market or audience and then fine-tune the language, writing system, style and tone of the Chinese they’re going to need.
-Our rigorous quality assurance procedure ensures that your translation is translated and reviewed by a native Chinese translator with a specific subject-matter specialty, before it’s proofread by a second linguist.
-This guarantees that every detail of the document is double-checked and a quality translation is provided.
+At 1-StopAsia, we help our clients identify their target market or audience and then fine-tune the language, writing system, style and tone of the exact type of Chinese they’re going to need.
+Our well-structured process ensures that your translation is translated and reviewed by a native Chinese translator with a specific subject-matter specialty, which helps us deliver a satisfactory final product.

 2. 20 years of experience

-For over 2 decades in the industry, we’ve cultivated a team of Project Managers who have an in-depth understanding of the industry and most importantly, have access to a robust and agile project management system.
-They’re always there to handle your inquiries for Chinese translations, save you time and deliver great quality translations within the allotted time for each assignment.
+For over 2 decades in the industry, we’ve cultivated a team of Project Managers who have an in-depth understanding of the industry and most importantly, have access to a flexible project management system.
+They’re always there to handle your inquiries for Chinese translations, save your efforts and deliver the translation you need within the allotted time for each assignment.